-OBJECTIVE: Students will create a town with KEVA planks and write newspaper articles about events that occur in their town.
+OBJECTIVES: Students will create a town with KEVA Planks and write newspaper articles about events which occur in their town.

-MATERIALS: • 200 KEVA planks per student
+MATERIALS: 200 KEVA Planks per student

-• KEVA People handout (See Appendix N)
+KEVA People handout (see Appendix N)

-- 1. Tell the class that they will be building a small town in their classroom. - 2.
-Brainstorm with the class a list of buildings that they will need in their town. - 3.
+1. Tell the class that they will be building a small town in their classroom.

+- 2. Brainstorm with the class a list of buildings that they will need in their town. - 3.
 Have the students build individually or in small groups.
 For a well-organized town, have students choose a building from the list.
 They can check each building off as it is built. - 4.
 Once the town is finished, have the class use the "KEVA People" handout to create people for the town.
-Again, you can brainstorm with the class a list of occupations for the town.
+Again you can brainstorm with the class a list of occupations for the town.
 Have students check off the occupations as they make each person and add it to their town. - 5.
 Once the town is populated, the class is ready to create a town newspaper.
 Talk to students about possibilities for articles.
-For example: Fireman Rescues Lady from Burning Apartment, Bank Is Robbed in Broad Daylight, Young Boy Finds Rare Coin, Doctors Save Lives with a New Operation, etc.
+For example: Fireman Rescues Lady From Burning Apartment, Bank is Robbed In Broad Daylight, Young Boy Finds a Rare Coin, Doctors Save Lives With A New Operation, etc.